I love a good deal. I’m from Winnipeg, a place where you don’t brag about what you bought. You brag about the deal you made.

 Here’s what I do now:

-I ask if there is anyone else that could give me a discount such as the owner or manager
+I ask if there is anyone else that could give me a discount like the owner or manager

-If I get some type of discount I celebrate, if not I tell myself “Nothing gained nothing lost” and I move on.
-No negative self talk, it’s over move on.
+If I get some type of discount I celebrate, if not I tell myself: “Nothing gained nothing lost” and I move on.

 It’s your duty to keep your money